Dictionary / Arabic - Turkish Terminology

 Signs of Miraculousness-45

-Allah determined the perfection point of man as reaching the highest rank of humanity, which is a’lâ ‘illiyyin, through being an ‘abd possessing fadhîlah, îmân and taqwâ who gained the pleasure and acceptance of Allah.
-In the Sharî’ah, the family is responsible for the tarbiyyah of a child.
+Allah determined the perfection point of man as reaching the highest rank of humanity, which is a’lâ ‘illiyyin, through being an ‘abd possessing fadhîlah, îmân and taqwâ and gaining the pleasure and acceptance of Allah.
+According to the Sharî’ah, the family is responsible for the tarbiyyah of a child.
 That is, it is their duty to raise their child according to the laws and principles of religion.
 To fulfil their duty, the family should sustain the child's needs that help him reach his perfection point and protect him from the obstacles like the harams and fitnah of the time that will prevent him from reaching that perfection point.

-Yes, a mother sacrificing her rûh to save her child from danger without wanting anything in return, and sacrificing herself for her child with true ikhlas due to the duty of her fitrah, show that women have an extremely exalted heroism.
-Through unfolding this heroism, she can save both her life in this world and her eternal life with it.
-But due to certain ill currents, this powerful and valuable character does not unfold or is misused.
-A small example out of hundreds is this:
+Yes, a mother sacrificing her rûh to save her child from danger without wanting any reward and sacrificing herself for her child with true ikhlas as her fitrî duty shows that women possess extremely exalted heroism.
+With the development of this heroism, she can save both her life in this world and her eternal life by it.
+But due to certain ill currents, this powerful and valuable character does not develop or is misused.
+Here is a small example out of hundreds:

-If true compassion is not misused and if, with the mystery of such compassion, she works to save her helpless child from Jahannam, which is eternal prison, and from dying amid dhalâlah, which is eternal extinction, he will always send nûrs to the rûh of his mother with his good works after her death since the equivalent of all good works of the child will be recorded in the book of good deeds of his mother and he will not be a claimant in the âkhirah but a shafî’ and a blessed child in eternal life with all his rûh and life.
+If true compassion is not misused and if, with the mystery of such compassion, she works to save her helpless child from Jahannam, which is eternal imprisonment, and from dying amidst dhalâlah, which is eternal extinction, the child will always send nûrs to the rûh of his mother with his good deeds after her death since the equivalent of all the good deeds of that child will be recorded in the book of good deeds of his mother, and he will not be a claimant in the âkhirah but a shafî’ with all his rûh and heart and will be a blessed child in eternal life.

 First Question: Why is it that in this age, mothers who are self-sacrificing and carry an exalted compassion, are deprived of inheriting the assets of their children?
 Why has Qadar allowed this?